vdmasek/pmi/README.md

 The data is given on an hourly basis.
 After some assessment it made the most sense group the hourly sales data into monthly sales data, making the months much easier to compare.

-The following section transformes the column names (the hourly timestamps) into chunks of monthly data, aggregating all the sales within a month period.
+The following section transforms the column names (the hourly timestamps) into chunks of monthly data, aggregating all the sales within a month period.

 Initially the idea was to create a sorted list of year-month timestamps and use it at a store level to predict / forecast monthly sales.